MySQL Query Tune-up And Performance Guide – Rules For Optimizing Query – Part 1

 Fact

-This is only true if the tables are taking part in transactions and it is also true that InnoDB provides full ACID compliance, but that comes at a cost.
+This is only true if the tables are taking part in transactions, and it is also true that InnoDB provides full ACID compliance, but that comes at a cost.
 While MyISAM offers speed but offers no support for transactions.
-But the entire statement is nullified if you use multiple tables in your transactions and some of them uses MyISAM and remaining uses InnoDB.
-In such cases MySQL will show warning messages to inform user that on the failure of transaction tables using InnoDB will be reverted back to original state, while tables using MyISAM will be in committed state.
+But the entire statement is nullified if you use multiple tables in your transactions and some of them uses MyISAM and the remaining uses InnoDB.
+In such cases, MySQL will show warning messages to inform the user that on the failure of transaction tables using InnoDB will be reverted to original state, while tables using MyISAM will be in committed state.

 Rule